List of National Assembly members of the 25th Parliament of South Africa: Members

 List of members of the National Assembly, as on 22 January 2014.

 Vacancies and replacements

-A seat in the National Assembly becomes vacant when the member dies, resigns, ceases to be eligible, membership of the party that nominated them is terminated, or is elected as President of South Africa.
-The vacancy is filled from the same party list as the former member.
+A seat in the National Assembly becomes vacant when the member dies, resigns, ceases to be eligible, or is elected as President of South Africa.
+In addition, section 47(3)(c) of the Constitution prescribes that a person loses his membership if he ceases to be a member of the party that nominated him as a member.
+Any vacancy is filled from the same party list as the former member.